Positive Approach® in Dementia Care

 Teepa Snow is returning to the University of Southern Indiana to present a Pre-Conference Workshop for direct care providers who care for persons with dementia and/or Alzheimer’s disease.
 Teepa’s philosophy is based on years of medical research and her background in occupational therapy.
 Her presentations give participants a hands-on opportunity to try out new caregiving skills in a safe, engaging environment.

 The Pre-Conference Workshop is part of the annual Mid-America Institute on Aging and Wellness, presented by USI and SWIRCA & More.

-This third annual pre-conference workshop is designed especially for direct care providers who work with or care for persons with memory disorders, dementia, and/or Alzheimer's disease.
+This fourth annual pre-conference workshop is designed especially for direct care providers who work with or care for persons with memory disorders, dementia, and/or Alzheimer's disease.
 Certified nursing assistants, activities and dietary staff, housekeepers, social workers, nurses, long term care personnel, and home health care providers will find it useful and relevant.

-Register 4 and get 1 more FREE!
-Workshop registration is $30 per person or $120 for direct care team of five.
+Cost: Workshop registration is $30 per person or $120 for direct care team of five.

 The purpose of this workshop is to prepare direct care providers to implement effective caring strategies for persons with dementia.

 By the end of this workshop, learners will be able to:

 As one of America’s leading educators on dementia, Teepa Snow's philosophy is reflective of her education, work experience, available medical research, and first hand caregiving interactions.
 Working as a Registered Occupational Therapist for over 35 years, her wealth of experience has led her to develop Positive Approach® to Care techniques and training models that now are used by families and professionals working or living with dementia or other brain changes throughout the world.
 Learn more about Teepa Snow